Alisam-alkhalil/CloudCVChallenge/README.md

 - **Amazon S3**: Hosts the static frontend of the website.
 - **CloudFront**: Reduces load time and enhances security with HTTPS and DDoS protection.
-- **API Gateway**: Handles incoming HTTP requests, routes them to Lambda functions, and returns the response to the client.
+- **API Gateway**: Handles incoming HTTP requests, routes them to the Lambda function to update the view count.
-- **AWS Lambda**: Executes business logic triggered by API Gateway requests, interacting with DynamoDB for data storage and retrieval.
+- **AWS Lambda**: Executes python functions triggered by API Gateway requests, interacting with DynamoDB to update the view count.
-- **Amazon DynamoDB**: A NoSQL database that stores application data such as user profiles and session data.
+- **Amazon DynamoDB**: A NoSQL database that stores the view count.
-- **Amazon Cognito**: Provides user authentication and authorisation, ensuring secure access to the application.
+- **Amazon Cognito**: Provides user authentication and authorisation limited to only query the view count on DynamoDB.

 ![System Architecture](./images/architecture.jpg)
 ---